jhenals/Star-Wars-Project/README.md

 # Star Wars Project
 ## Overview
 Star Wars Project is a simple searching site made with HTML, CSS and plain JavaScript.
 All data are taken from The Star Wars API [starwarsapi.com](https://swapi.dev/).
-Users can simply type the title of the films using the search function and the site will respond by displaying basic information and image of the film.
+Users can simply type the title of the films using the search function and the site will respond by displaying basic information and image.

 ## Technologies used
   * HTML